Elderjs/template/src/routes/blog/getting-started.md

 Now that you've got Elder.js up and running let's talk about some customization options.

+## Elder.js Community Discord

+Getting started with Elder.js and want to connect with other users.
+Join us over at the [Elder.js discord](https://discord.gg/6eP8f8df4y).

 ## How to Customize Elder.js

 ### Plugins: